-For further details about Hyper-V, you can read this PDF.
+For further details about server virtualization with Microsoft, you can read this PDF.

 KVM (Kernel-based Virtual Machine), a part of Red Hat Virtualization Suite, is a complete virtualization infrastructure solution.
 KVM turns Linux kernel into a hypervisor.
 It was merged into the Linux kernel mainline in kernel version 2.6.20.